Careers in Healthcare S2 E5 Pride Month : Thomas, Junior Doctor

 Thomas’s motivation to become a doctor started when he was doing his GCSEs in England.
 He was interested in science subjects and wanted a job that would allow him to apply those skills.
-Thomas says the mix of science knowledge, communicating with people and doing practical work meant medicine really appealed!
+Thomas says the mix of science knowledge, communicating with people, and doing practical work meant medicine really appealed!

 For GCSEs, Thomas chose science subjects and art.
 He says that when you’re applying for medical school, they really like to see that you’re a well-rounded person.
 Thomas was painting and playing in bands and orchestras, which he says helped with his soft skills like communication.
-When it came to A-levels, Thomas focused on science subjects, but kept up music as an extracurricular activity.
+When it came to A-levels, Thomas focused on science subjects but kept up music as an extracurricular activity.
 He says he still proudly plays the clarinet!
-His sixth-form college’s careers service was great at helping him out with preparation for university interviews.
+His sixth-form college careers service was great at helping him out with preparation for university interviews.

 Thomas then completed 5 years of medical school.
 He says that when you come out of medical school, you’re already a qualified doctor but that starts a long process where you’re working to become a consultant.

 Working in intensive care, Thomas spends his days looking after critically ill patients.
-A lot of time and attention to detail required in this area.
+A lot of time and attention to detail is required in this area.

 Thomas's typical day as a junior doctor

 When Thomas arrives at the ward in the morning, he talks with the doctor who’s been on the night shift.
 That helps him catch up on what’s been happening.
-After that, Thomas goes on a ward round, where he’s writing out detailed notes about the patients’ blood results, what settings their ventilators are on and all the medicine that each patient needs.
+After that, Thomas goes on a ward round, where he’s writing out detailed notes about the patients’ blood results, what settings their ventilators are on, and all the medicine that each patient needs.
 He then plans who he’s going to speak with to help the patients.
-He could be talking with infection specialists, physiotherapists, nurses or other healthcare professionals.
+He could be talking with infection specialists, physiotherapists, nurses, or other healthcare professionals.
 At the end of his shift, he’ll have a meeting with the night shift doctor to hand over before he leaves.

 Thomas says his role involves a lot of understanding stories and being able to communicate with other important team members.
 Being a doctor means having to coordinate care with colleagues and the patient and that happens by talking with the right people in the right way at the right time.